 Being true to its mission, to spread the love of Jesus in Mary’s way to the abandoned, neglected and the poorest in the community, the Marists once again formed another mission area in 1997 – this was in Kalabugao, Bukidnon, five hours by bus from Davao City and three hours on a motorbike.
 It is inhabited by Lumads (native people) with only a small number of Catholics.
 In that same year, the Marists formed another community in Dumalag, at the heart of Davao city.
 This time, they were living in a squatter’s area near the seashore, which is the same location of the Marist Novitiate today.
 The community at that time was composed of Joe McLaughlin (U.S.A.) and Pat Muckian (Ireland).

 In 2000, the Marist Sisters arrived in the Philippines through the invitation of the Marist Fathers and in 2004 the Marist Fathers began to spread through Asia with a community starting in Burma (Myanmar).
 This team was composed of Joel Aliligay (Philippines), John Larsen (New Zealand) and Ronald Lida (Filipino Lay Marist).
 However, because of some conflicts there, the group left Burma and settled themselves in Ranong, Thailand.
 The Marists there cater to the Burmese refugees, AIDS victims and many more.
 Also in 2004, another community was formed in Digos City (1 hour by bus from Davao City).
-The Marists were given a Pastoral area by the Bishop to look after the needs of the people.
-It will eventually become a Parish in years to come.
-The Marists also are chaplains to two prison jails here.
+The main ministry is the Campus Ministry at Digos National High School which has a population of 5,000 students.
+The Marists also are chaplains to two prison jails in the city.

 In 2006, a group composed of Aliki Langi (Tonga), Fernando “Anggong” Ingente and Cyr Landre Avalegbe (Africa) took over a Parish in Timanan, Maguindanao.
 This place is a mountanous area three hours from Cotabato City.
 Half of the population of Timanan are Tiduray (tribal group), 25% are Muslims and the other 25% are Christians (not all catholics).
 The Marists completed their tenure here in May 2012 and handed back the Parish to the Oblates of Mary Immaculate.
 In this same year, Larry Sabud, the first Filipino Marist was appointed as District superior.